-The 2012 Director's Remuneration Report was presented to the AGM in March 2013 and received shareholder approval following a vote on a show of hands.
-Of the 224,033 votes received, those For the resolution totalled 95.88% and 3.43% of the votes cast were against with no votes withheld.
-The proxy forms returned to the Registrars contained no explanation for the votes against the resolution.
+The 2013 Director's Remuneration Report was presented to the AGM in March 2014 and received shareholder approval following a vote on a show of hands.
+Of the 546,379 votes received, those for the resolution totalled 93.06%, 3.84% of votes were at the discretion of the Chairman and 3.10% of the votes cast were against with no votes withheld.
+The proxy forms returned to the Registrars contained no explanation for the five votes against the resolution.

-Shareholders' views are always considered by the Board.
+Shareholders' views are always welcome and considered by the Board.
 The methods of contacting the Board are set out in the Shareholders Information on page 2.